Rank of tropical curves and tropical hypersurfaces: Introduction

 (1) \textit{Precise formulas}.
 We exhibit two types of precise formulas for the dimension of deformation spaces of tropical curves and hypersurfaces.

-One of them equates the actual and the expected dimensions, where the latter means the value obtained by counting the conditions on the parameters imposed by local combinatorial data.
+One of them equates the actual and the expected dimensions.
+The latter means the value obtained by counting the conditions on the parameters imposed by local combinatorial data.
 The result is that an equisingular family of plane tropical curves is always of expected dimension if the number of higher singularities does not exceed $2$ (Corollary \ref{cor:param graph equ 1}).
 Moreover, the actual dimension can be greater than the expected one already for families of tropical curves with three higher singularities (Example \ref{exm:3 higher sing}).
-It is worth to say that this differs from the algebraic analogue, which states that an equisingular family of plane algebraic curves is of expected dimension when the curves have only nodal singularities {[}15{]} (see a similar statement in the tropical approach in {[}9, 12{]}), or when the number of higher (non-nodal) singularities does not exceed a bound proportional the degree {[}5, 13{]}.
-We would like to remark that our statement (in the tropical approach) can be used for a tropical enumeration of algebraic curves with any number of nodes and one cusp.
+It is worth to say that this differs from the algebraic analogue, which states that an equisingular family of plane algebraic curves is of expected dimension in one of two cases: First - when the curves have only nodal singularities {[}15{]} (see a similar statement in the tropical approach in {[}9, 12{]}).
+Second - when the number of higher (non-nodal) singularities does not exceed a bound proportional to the degree {[}5, 13{]}.
+We would like to remark that our satatement (in the tropical approach) can be used for a tropical enumeration of algebraic curves with any number of nodes and one cusp.

 The other precise formula uses some ordering in addition to the local combinatorial data.
 It holds in a more general situation: for plane tropical curves with at most $3$ non-nodal singularities (Theorem \ref{thm:3 non triang}) and for higher-dimensional tropical hypersurfaces having at most $3$ singularities (Theorem \ref{thm:n>3 second}).